 In the village itself there are so many things to see, do walk round… In your house you will find the Town Hall’s map and guide, not in English but it’s clear enough.
 Walk up the hill to the Hermita de Santa Bàrbera, the best place to get your bearings and look down over the village.
 From there, drop down and pass Trinquet Plaza to arrive at Valencia Street, where there’s a small shop, and continue down until you get to the steep stepped street on your right.
 Go down here, it’s Les Voltes, once the main entrance to the village, through which trains of pack-horses and mules would pass on their way along the “ Fish Trade Route”, (El Camí de Peix) a millenial path joining the coastal port of Villajoiosa and the inland city of Alcoi and down which the ice from the Aitana snow holes would be transported for the fishing port.

-Down on the main road look out for the old Wash-house, Lavadero, where Sella housewives have met, worked, washed the family laundry and talked, for over a thousand years.
+If you’re seeking Sella activities, down on the main road look out for the old Wash-house, Lavadero, where Sella housewives have met, worked, washed the family laundry and talked, for over a thousand years.
 The place is still used for large items like blankets and carpets which won’t fit in the washing machine.
 If the walk has been hot and you need a rest, there are three bars down on the main road, the Ferrería, Bar María and Mercedes’ Bar Fonda.
 Continue up Secanet street and turn left into Angel street ( where the chemist is).
 At the end turn right up the village’s Main Street, Calle Mayor, with some imposing house frontages, and arrive in the main square with the tobacconist /newsagent’s, Village shop, Town Hall, Fountain and two bars.
 Casino and Paco’s.
 Back home to Casaroc / Roc House up the stepped road beside the church. ( La Costereta del Cor) There – now you have seen a lot of Sella, but there are still plenty of corners and slopes to get lost in!

 If you’re in Sella late January to early March, then the hillsides will be covered in the white and pink flowers of the almond tree.
 Early trees flower in December, and it’s all over by the second ( or first) week in March.